at-cg/ChainX/README.md

         --all2all   output all to all global distances among query sequences in phylip format --naive     use slow 2d dynamic programming algorithm for correctness check g|sg        distance function (e.g., global or semi-global)
-        <path>      query sequences in fasta or fastq format
+        <qpath>     query sequences in fasta or fastq format
-        <path>      target sequence in fasta format
+        <tpath>     target sequence in fasta format
 ```

 ## Example